Update Translated Files with File Rewrite Rules

 - $country: rewrites to each language's country ID

 All of Smartling's supported variables can be found in this article.
-A locale ID is made up of a language ID and country ID.
+A locale ID consists of a language ID and country ID.

 Create a File Rewrite Rule